mnguyen0226/hackathon_hs/README.md

 - Submission:
     - Please contact Alex to submit your solutions and projects.

-## 4. Option 2: Alpha Poke-fight Trials
+## 4. Option Two: Alpha Poke-fight Trials
 ![alt text](docs/imgs/APT.jpg)

 - You think you are good at Pokemon?
 Submit your agents to fight 5 rounds and get prizes.